mpcox/203.328/README.md

 Work out what organism your 'sample' came from and what gene was sequenced.
 Choose a dataset randomly, do not use the example dataset (ME8432.fastq), and do not choose the same dataset as your neighbor!

-> Hint: save your files if you want to use them at home.
+> Hint: save your files if you want to look at them at home.
 All of the output files made by Velvet are simple text files that you can open in any basic text editor, like TextEdit or Notepad.

 Your second challenge is to determine how varying the *k*-mer value affects the quality of your sequence assembly.
 Do some *k*-mer values produce better assemblies?
 And if so, which ones?
 I suggest running all values of *k* from 3 to the length of your reads, odd numbers only.
-To see how the assembly changes, work out how many contigs are produced at each value of *k*, the average size of these contigs, and the size of the largest contig.
+To see how the assemblies change, work out how many contigs are produced at each value of *k*, the average size of these contigs, and the size of the largest contig.
 Record these values.

 > Hint: remember to set a new output directory name and change the *k*-mer value for every new assembly you run.
 You don’t want to call the output directory ME8432_21 every time!

-Your third challenge is a very much a ‘stretch’ assignment.
+Your third challenge is very much a ‘stretch’ assignment.
 When you make assemblies with different *k*-mer values by hand, you have to run the same commands over and over again, just changing the k-mer value each time.
-In this challenge, you need to figure out a process (i.e., an algorithm) to automate what you did by hand above.
+In this challenge, you need to find a way (i.e., an algorithm) to automate what you did by hand above.
 Represent your logic using pseudocode (see below).
 Taking this further, write real code or a script to implement your process.
 You can take any approach and use any language.

 > Hint: As a place to start, run an internet search for the term 'for loop'.
-Ask if you get stuck, but I expect to see some real traction before I give out any more hints!
+Ask if you get stuck, but I expect to see some real traction before I give out any more ideas!

 ---

 ## Pseudocode and Code

-[Pseudocode](https://en.wikipedia.org/wiki/Pseudocode) in an informal, human-readable description of an algorithm or piece of software code.
+[Pseudocode](https://en.wikipedia.org/wiki/Pseudocode) in an informal, human-readable description of an algorithm or piece of program code.

 A very simple example might be: